mcozine20/cs211-data-structures/hw9-maze-solver/README.md

 	3. Calls the printMaze() method to print the maze.

 ## What I had to do
-* Write the addEdge method in Graph,java, which I chose to do by creating an adjacency list.
+* Write the addEdge method in Graph.java, which I chose to do by creating an adjacency list.
 * Update Graph.java and Node.java to complete the implementation of the changed addEdge method
 * In MazeSolver.java write a method called solve() that takes a Graph as input and returns an ordered array of the Nodes included in the path from the maze entrance to the exit